 // → 'loading' | 'loaded' | 'unloaded'

-Every failure surfaces as a typed error object so you always know exactly what went wrong and why — not an opaque DOM event or a raw network rejection.
+Every failure surfaces as a typed error object so you always know exactly what went wrong and why.
+Not an opaque DOM event or a raw network rejection.

 try {